gagandeepahuja09/tech_articles/microservices/challenges_in_microservices.md

 6. There's no going back (more of an organizational challenge)
     * It's very difficult to switch back to monolith from microservice.
 Why:
         * Tech diversity: going back to an old tech stack.
-        * Teams have tested autonomy.
+        * Teams have tasted autonomy.
         * People have adopted new tools and processes.

 7. Fault tolerance